TuturGabao/Game-Project/README.md

-The "Platform.py" is the main game and you have to use the background image to run the program, the other 2 files (test.py and test2.py) were used for some testing purposes
+The code platform2.py is the main game file that one must use the background image to run the program, other files are placed under archive directory and were used for testing purposes.